Print

 Instructions

-5. Finish the ribollita: Once the ribollita has simmered, add in the reserved 1/3 of the torn bread, cannellini beans, & kale.
+5. Finish the ribollita: Once the ribollita has simmered, add in the reserved ⅓ of the torn bread, cannellini beans, and kale.
 Stir to combine well.
-Cook an additional 5 minutes, until the beans are warmed through & the kale is wilted.
-Taste & season with additional kosher salt & ground black pepper as needed.
-Remove from the heat & discard the bay leaves, herb bundle & parmesan rind.
-You can also remove & discard the garlic – but I like to carefully squeeze the cooked cloves of garlic out of the bulb & into the soup…so good!
+Cook an additional 5 minutes, until the beans are warmed through and the kale is wilted.
+Taste and season with additional kosher salt and ground black pepper as needed.
+Remove from the heat & discard the bay leaves, herb bundle and parmesan rind.
+You can also remove and discard the garlic – but I like to carefully squeeze the cooked cloves of garlic out of the bulb and into the soup…so good!
 Shredded kale, white cannellini beans, and torn bread are added to Ribollita soup broth within a white Staub cocotte.
 The cocotte sits atop a creamy white textured surface.

 Notes

-• Storage & Reheating: This ribollita soup is incredibly make-ahead friendly – it stores so well & it’s one of those things that gets even better as it sits & its flavors meld together.
-Transfer the cooled soup to an airtight container & store in the refrigerator for up to 5 days.
+• Storage and Reheating: This ribollita soup is incredibly make-ahead friendly – it stores so well and it’s one of those things that gets even better as it sits and its flavors meld together.
+Transfer the cooled soup to an airtight container and store in the refrigerator for up to 5 days.
 Store any leftover toasted bread croutons in an airtight container at room temperature for up to 5 days.
 Reheat the soup on the stovetop or in the microwave until warmed through.
 Serve with toasted bread cubes.

 • Freezer Instructions: This ribollita soup is also incredibly freezer-friendly.
 Transfer the cooled soup to a freezer container or divide between multiple freezer containers for smaller portions.
 Freeze for up to 3 months.
 To thaw, place the frozen tomato soup in the refrigerator overnight or submerge the freezer container in room temperature water for a quicker thaw.
 Easily reheat on the stovetop.